Emurasoft/emurasoft.github.io/en/dlg/customize/shortcut/index.md

 # Shortcut page

-TheShortcut page allows you to customize settings related to the shortcuts.
+The **Shortcut** page allows you to customize settings related to the shortcuts.

 ## Add a shortcut to the "Send To" menu check box